Grimcheese/GardenStation/README.md

 There should also be a live feed of the garden from the front.

+Initially the web page should only be accessible to local traffic so the data can be accessed from home or devices connected via VPN.

 # Tech
 ## Web Server
 The web server will be run using Apache 2.4.
 Currently using it on a Winodws installation however later the intent is to run it on a linux box vm.